 Two orphaned child soldiers sell all they have to leave their war-torn planet on a quest for peace, but when they arrive at their new home they find that the war has beaten them there.
 Now the older sister Jessica must struggle to keep the only family she has left from being lost in a conflict that she no longer wants.
 Click the image above to read this story for free online.
 For a limited time only!

-Masten is now accepting applications for internships for the Summer of 2015.
+Masten is now accepting intern applications for the Summer of 2017.
 If you’ve followed us you know we’ve had a great history of outstanding interns working with us.
 There are few places like us that can deliver an internship with this level of responsibility and hands on work.
-We’re not looking for gophers, we’re looking
+We’re not looking for gophers, we’re looking for

 Mojave, CA (July 23, 2014) — Masten Space Systems, Inc. (Masten) announced today that the company has been awarded a contract from the Defense Advanced Research Projects Agency (DARPA) as part of Phase 1 of the Experimental Spaceplane (XS-1) program to develop a reusable launch vehicle.
 Over the last decade, Masten has built three highly